FAQ Studying @ Wittenborg

 Work Placement/Internship: Can I replace Work Placement credits with other modules?

 Replacement of credits is ONLY applicable for Direct Entry Final Year students.
-Students can take specialisation modules from phase 2 in their own specialisation and/or phase 3 modules from other specialisations to replace the Work Placement with equivalent ECs.
-Please notice that students cannot choose modules and specialisation across different campuses (e.g. Apeldoorn student cannot choose EBA modules offered in Amsterdam).
-Once the modules have been chosen, the student needs to send an email to firstname.lastname@example.org with the subject: Replace Work Placement_snumber.
+Students can take modules from phase 2 in their own specialisation and/or phase 3 modules from other specialisations to replace the Work Placement with equivalent ECs.
+Please notice that students cannot choose modules and specialisation across different campuses (e.g. Apeldoorn students cannot choose EBA modules offered in Amsterdam).
+Students must make an agreement for possible modules with their process tutor.
+Once the modules have been chosen, the student needs to send an email to firstname.lastname@example.org and CC process tutor with the subject: Replace Work Placement_snumber or Replace In-company Training.
 List the modules with the full module name and module code in the email.

 CURRENT STUDENT SUPPORT

 Question:(Last edited: Friday, 18 September 2020, 11:51 AM)